 - Keep open-ended questions to a minimum

 You can learn a lot from comments and open-ended statements, but the truth is that hardly anyone has the time and willingness to spend more than a few minutes on your survey.
-Take into account that filling out a survey should be convenient of different devices, including a smartphone or tablet.
+Take into account that filling out a survey should be convenient for different devices, including a smartphone or tablet.
 Open answers to too many questions could then be difficult and there is a real chance that the respondent will stop filling out the survey before reaching the final questions.

 - Ensure an attractive appearance of the survey

 What your survey looks like is as important as its content.
-Make sure the font is large enough, work on aesthetics and the division of questions into pages.
+Make sure the font is large enough, work on aesthetics, and the division of questions into pages.
 You can also decide on an eye-catching questionnaire – for example with a photo of the event.
 The more attention you get, the more likely a participant is to notice your poll among the multitude of messages that reach their inbox every day.

-When representing a company dealing with organization of events, make sure that the color of the survey is consistent, for example, with the appearance of your website, and the company logo appears in the questionnaire itself.
+When representing a company dealing with the organization of events, make sure that the color of the survey is consistent, for example, with the appearance of your website, and the company logo appears in the questionnaire itself.
 Why?
 For two basic reasons – an event participant will quickly associate the event with the organizer, and secondly – he/she will be sure that the survey comes from you, and not from some external source.

 - Get to know the participant